gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 status: draft
 ---

 This post was inspired by an episode of the [Software Unscripted](https://podcasts.apple.com/us/podcast/the-semver-rabbit-hole-with-predrag-gruevski/id1602572955?i=1000627543462) podcast.
 The guest, [Predrag Gruevski](https://predr.ag), developed and maintains the Rust [cargo-semver-checks](https://github.com/obi1kenobi/cargo-semver-checks) crate, among other open source projects.
-The episode goes deep into the nitty-gritty of semantic versioning ([semver](https://semver.org)) and implications for package managers.
+I'd highly recommend the episode if you want to get into the nitty-gritty of semantic versioning ([semver](https://semver.org)) and implications for package managers.

-One segment of the conversation really got me thinking...
+One segment of the conversation in particular really got me thinking...
 If your package manager had access to type information for every variable and every function in a package, then couldn't it automatically check for compatibility breaks between versions?

 Sure, it wouldn't be perfect -- you can always change a function to behave differently without changing its type signature.
 But this could address a large class of mishaps that package maintainers have to spend time and effort avoiding.

 ## Rethink

-This seed of an idea sent me down a rabbit hole, leading to some ideas for other potential improvements that I'd love to see in a package manager.
-I've never maintained a popular open source package, but I've done my fair share of package publishing, dependency management, and overcoming the pain of unexpected breaking changes.
+This seed of an idea got me wondering what else I'd reimagine if I could poof into existence my ideal package manager.
+I don't consider myself an expert in this area by any means.
+I've never maintained a popular open source package and I've never worked in a professional capacity on a programming language.
+But I've done my fair share of package publishing, dependency management, and overcoming the pain of unexpected breaking changes.

-I've had experience doing package management in Python, TypeScript, Rust, and Haskell (mostly in Python).
-There are so many experimental programming languages out there.
-I'd love to see more experimental package managers.
-I'm sure many exist that I'm not aware of, but here are some ideas I think could make development much easier and more enjoyable.
-Some of these I've implemented and many I'd love to explore in the future.
+As I've been writing this blog post I've realized that there are so many experimental programming languages, but as far as I know there aren't quite as many experimental package managers.[^experimental-package-managers] I hope this post (and the accompanying code) serves as a small contribution to exploring this space.

+Let's go through some ideas feature by feature.
+I'll try to properly motivate the problems so it's clear why each feature is useful in the first place.
+We all come from different languages and software ecosystems, so what's a pain point for me will be totally a non-issue for someone else.
+I'm coming from the lands of Python, TypeScript, Rust, and Haskell (in that order), so that may help explain any unexpected points of view if you're coming from Go, Ruby, C++, etc which I have less experience in.
+At the end I'll wrap up with some concrete code snippets implementing some of my favorite parts.

 ### Version selection

+Right off the bat, it would be good to lay out that we have two audiences in mind for the package manager.
+We have the developers who maintain packages, and we have the developers who use packages as dependencies in their own projects.
+The two audiences have different requirements and we want to support both.
+It's my view that if we make things easier on package maintainers, then package users will benefit as well.

+Going forward I'll refer to the two audiences as simply "users" and "maintainers".

 - Help maintainer pick the right version for the next release
 - Only need major and minor versions to represent breaking and non-breaking changes